 Even if all goes as planned, you might be surprised that some intense emotions – both very expected and even unexpected – can enter into the mix.

 If Baby gets upset when parting with you, it could be hard for you to keep it together.
-And it’s not that you have to pretend to be without any feelings of your own, but it can be most helpful for him if you try your best to give him a quick goodbye, reassure him that he’ll have a fun day with his caregiver, and remind him that you’ll see him very soon.
+And it’s not that you have to pretend to be without any feelings of your own, but it can be most helpful for her if you try your best to give her a quick goodbye, reassure her that she’ll have a fun day with her caregiver, and remind her that you’ll see her very soon.

-It’s completely normal and instinctual to want to run back to Baby if he starts to cry when you leave him in the arms of another caregiver.
+It’s completely normal and instinctual to want to run back to Baby if she starts to cry when you leave her in the arms of another caregiver.
 And to not do just that can be really difficult.
 But, truly, it’s best to just smile, wave, and tell yourself that Baby will be absolutely fine for the next few hours.

-If you really need to let the tears flow – your own tears, that is – you may just want to wait until Baby is off and having fun with his caregiver, as he may get upset to see you so upset.
-You want to try your very best to make this a really positive experience for him.
+If you really need to let the tears flow – your own tears, that is – you may just want to wait until Baby is off and having fun with her caregiver, as she may get upset to see you so upset.
+You want to try your very best to make this a really positive experience for her.
 And if you or your child are having a particularly hard time with drop off, consider having your partner take on this responsibility and see if that helps the situation.

 Of course, alternately, you might also find yourself not feeling sad at all, but instead really looking forward to getting back to work.
 And a lot of moms feel a mix of sadness and excitement.
 Truly, anything you feel is A-okay.

 Remember, this is temporary